merdok/homebridge-webos-tv/README.md

   - Channels can also be opened when the TV is off, in that case an attempt to power on the TV and afterwards open the chosen channel will be made.
   - Some webos TVs require the *channelId* in order to be able to switch channels, in that case this property needs to be specified.
 To get the *channelId* simply change a channel on your TV and check the homebridge console.
 The *channelId* of the current channel will be printed.
 - `notificationButtons` [optional]
 Wheter the notification buttons service is enabled.
 This allows to create buttons which when pressed display the specified text on the TV screen.
-Useful for HomeKit automation or to display text on TV for viewers. **Default: "" (disabled)**
+Useful for HomeKit automations or to display text on TV for viewers. **Default: "" (disabled)**
   - Set an array of notification texts as the value
   - You can also set an array of objects as the value.
 An object can have the following properties:
     - *message* - [required] the message to display in the notification,